Carlsbad Caverns National Park

 Carlsbad Caverns Wilderness covers almost 3/4 of the National Park area and bounds up against Lincoln National Forest to the west and northwest.
 Of the 43 miles of hiking trails in the park, some 25 miles are in the Wilderness.
 Any caves found within the Wilderness are managed as part of the Wilderness.

 This is a water-challenged area so whatever you want to do out here, bring your own water.
 Summers are hot and dry.
 Winters are pretty mild but the tops of the Guadalupes often carry snow.
-And spring can be very windy.
+And spring can be incredibly windy.

 Carlsbad Caverns Wilderness area map